ozgedeger/ozgedeger/README.md

 - 👋 Hi, I’m @ozgedeger.
-I am a freshman computer engineering student at Koç University.
+I am a sophomore computer engineering student at Koç University.
-- 🌱 I’m currently learning python.
+- 🌱 I have experience with Python and Java.I am currently learning C.
 - 📫 You can contact me on LinkedIn: https://linkedin.com/in/ozgedeger

 <!---